What started out as a single event to raise funds to overhaul St Mary’s church organ in 1990 has expanded to become a

 Our concept is really simple - amazing live music and a friendly and informal atmosphere, making a Festival celebrated as much by the musicians as by the audiences and local supporters.
 Over the years the Festival has played host to a range of world class musicians such as Peter Donohoe, Noriko Ogawa, Humphrey Lyttleton, Hugh Wiggin and many more.

 The Festival has become the centrepiece of the village calendar.
 Winchfield is a small village of only 650 inhabitants and the Festival is actively supported by around 100 volunteers, enthusiastically helping with everything from marshalling parking, checking tickets to hosting the performers.
-We are asking for volunteers for June 2023 - if you are interested in helping the team, please use our Contact page to email us.
+We shall be asking for volunteers for our next Festival in 2025 - if you are interested in helping the team, please use our Contact page to email us.